gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 ## Yield Drop-off

-Initial software that classified data was the simplest that worked.
-Software misclassified reads, which would degrade the data.
-Low-complexity regions, rectified in next software release in June.
+* Initial software that classified data was the simplest that worked
+* Software misclassified reads, which would degrade the data
+* Low-complexity regions, rectified in next software release in June

-Need to Scale data, scaling can be biased, to be fixed (fix went out 2 weeks ago)
+* Need to Scale data, scaling can be biased, to be fixed (fix went out 2 weeks ago)

 ## Unblocking

-Extracting from chitinous insect won't be the same as a drop of blood.
-Not the whole story, can get DNA out.
-There have been issues with things sticking to tubes.
+* Extracting from chitinous insect won't be the same as a drop of blood
+* Not the whole story, can get DNA out
+* There have been issues with things sticking to tubes

-If initial yield was high, would drop off suddenly.
-Chickens do this.
+* If initial yield was high, would drop off suddenly
+* Chickens do this

-Software that you need to kick out DNA is different for different samples.
+* Software that you need to kick out DNA is different for different samples

-Some kinds of DNA form secondary structure as they get to the other side of the pore, creating a block that kills the pore.
+* Some kinds of DNA form secondary structure as they get to the other side of the pore, creating a block that kills the pore.

-Another upgrade coming to change the unblock logic that should level out yield differences over time.
+* Another upgrade coming to change the unblock logic that should level out yield differences over time.

 ## Kits

-Recently settled lawsuit about hairpin
+* Recently settled lawsuit about hairpin

-Came up with a system to do 1D².
-Version 1 went out a few months ago.
-It is now due for a revamp.
-Adapters will be improved to imporoved the performance of the system.
-Looking for 60% reads 1D², should get to Q20.
-Software is anti-delluvian, 4 years old.
+* Came up with a system to do 1D²
+* Version 1 went out a few months ago
+* It is now due for a revamp
+* Adapters will be improved to imporoved the performance of the system
+* Looking for 60% reads 1D², should get to Q20
+* Software is antediluvian, 4 years old

-A lot of people have complained that they can't do amplicons.
-New kit optimised for PCR uses a special set of barcodes that will enable barcodes to be paired up (UMI).
+* A lot of people have complained that they can't do amplicons
+* New kit optimised for PCR uses a special set of barcodes that will enable barcodes to be paired up (UMI).

-Will go back again, revamp it, and make a performant version.
+* Will go back again, revamp it, and make a performant version.

 ## Targeted sequencing

-Technology was to take a deactivated Cas9.
-Guide RNA, hybridised to sample, subset of reads is pulled down to pore.
-WOrking quite nicely.
-Will be out as a kit later in the year.
+* Technology was to take a deactivated Cas9
+* Guide RNA, hybridised to sample, subset of reads is pulled down to pore
+* Working quite nicely
+* Will be out as a kit later in the year.

 ## Direct RNA sequencing

-Can put RNA through the pore just like DNA.
-Proven very popular, there's lots of stuff in RNA.
-Not as performant as DNA product.
-Get full-length RNA moelcules, can see all the modifications.
-Can really get to the full-length biology.
+* Can put RNA through the pore just like DNA
+* Proven very popular, there's lots of stuff in RNA
+* Not as performant as DNA product
+* Get full-length RNA moelcules, can see all the modifications
+* Can really get to the full-length biology.

-Nanopore is quantitative, see all the splice formas.
+* Nanopore is quantitative, see all the splice formas.

-Now focusing on making RNA as performant as DNA.
-Want to increase speed RNA goes through the pore.
-WIll move to 110 bases per second, looking at improved adapters, simpler, fast library prep, incremental advances in basecalling.
+* Now focusing on making RNA as performant as DNA
+* Want to increase speed RNA goes through the pore
+* Will move to 110 bases per second
+* Looking at improved adapters, simpler, fast library prep, incremental advances in basecalling

 ## Field sequencing

-Despair when looking at what people take to the field - polystyrene ice bucket kills me.
-A lot of work has gone to ambient shipping.
-Looking to post flow cells without cooling.
+* Despair when looking at what people take to the field - polystyrene ice bucket kills me
+* A lot of work has gone to ambient shipping
+* Looking to post flow cells without cooling

-Can ship at ambient, most reagents.
+* Can ship at ambient, most reagents

-Looking at storing ambient, a few kits left to lyophilise.
-Especially issue in places where don't have a lab.
+* Looking at storing ambient, a few kits left to lyophilise
+* Especially an issue in places where don't have a lab

 ## Consensus Accuracy

-Looked at fixing this issue a few months ago.
-The thing that most people hold up to nanopore.
+* Looked at fixing this issue a few months ago
+* The thing that most people hold up to nanopore

-Cornering the rat, and then stamping on it.
-We're now tickling the rat.
+* Cornering the rat, and then stamping on it
+* We're now tickling the rat

-We're not at the limit yet.
-Worthin talking to the team who are here.
-There are some limitations in the current software.
+* We're not at the limit yet
+* Worth talking to the team who are here
+* There are some limitations in the current software

-Current trianing set, issues with scaling / chunking of data.
-Still arenät learning all the context.
-We still trian on bacteria.
-We don't learn in damage and modifications.
-There are some software limitations, and other issues.
+* Current training set, issues with scaling / chunking of data
+* Still aren't learning all the context
+* We still trian on bacteria
+* We don't learn in damage and modifications
+* There are some software limitations, and other issues.

-People assemble and polish, not fully-utilising all the signal.
-People don't exploit alll the information in the signal.
-Quite a lot of work to do.
+* People assemble and polish, not fully-utilising all the signal
+* People don't exploit alll the information in the signal
+* Quite a lot of work to do.

 Bases is not modelled, similar current for different sequences.